About

 Just heavy music, full focus, and a venue that delivers.

-Emissions is built by the same people who attend it — bands, fans, and volunteers who believe in loud, independent music.
+Emissions is built by the same kind of people who attend it.
+Bands, fans, and volunteers who believe in loud, independent music and a room that feels right.
 If you were part of it before, welcome back.
-If this is your first time, you’re in for a treat.
+If this is your first time, welcome in.